Adele in Munich: Construction and production

 The main stage was coupled to a 93 m "catwalk" and a 200 m semicircle stage (a "walkway"), which led to the B-stage, helping Adele to get closer to the audience.
 Illuminated and situated at the intersection of the catwalk and the "passerelle" (walkway), the B-stage enabled Adele to be lifted into the air in the middle of the stadium.
 The passerelle encircled attendees standing, and while performing on the B-stage, she fronted rows of seats.
 The layout facilitated Adele's transfer to the B-stage to sing and then walk along the circular passerelle before returning to the main stage within her usual environment with her musicians.
 Although the Adele Arena was larger than The Colosseum at Caesars Palace, the dimensions within the proscenium were identical.

 A pyrotechnics system supplied by FFP Spezialeffekte was incorporated into the circular passerelle.
 English later said, "We had more pyro than Rammstein."
 The passerelle was equipped with Evolution Pyrotechnics 1S25 silver jets, necessitating a consumption of 540 units for each concert.
 Other categories used at each performance included 1,000 Evolution Pyrotechnics comets, mines, multishots, aerial shells for the "grand finale", and a range of special effects.
 Each concert involved the use of approximately one ton of confetti.

 A Robe iForte LTX, a "key lighting unit", was installed on the floor surrounding the main stage.
-LTX lighting fixtures were installed within the towers, serving as followspots, and the Zactrack automated tracking system would supplement them if additional crucial lights were required, depending on Adele's locations onstage.
+LTX lighting fixtures were installed in the towers, serving as followspots, and the Zactrack automated tracking system would supplement them if additional crucial lights were required, depending on Adele's onstage locations.
 The rehearsals determined Adele's placement onstage.
 An "effective" followspot system was implemented to provide coverage for the 14400 m2 performance zone, and "precision and accuracy" were required to position the spot towers 128 m from the stage.
 The onstage units were composed of Dominoes.
 All other lighting fixtures on the floor in front of the stage and within the Adele Arena were LTX units.
 FitzGerald said the lighting production was fully IP-rated, as the outdoor environment presented challenges due to unpredictable weather conditions.